 - Preheat oven to 400 degrees F. Have ready a parchment lined baking sheet.

 - Prepare the filling first.
-In a microwave safe bowl, soften 4 tablespoons of butter.
+In a microwave-safe bowl, soften 4 tablespoons of butter using one of the lower power settings.
 Add the brown sugar and cinnamon and stir to make a paste.
 Set aside.

-- In a large bowl, mix together flour, sugar, baking soda, baking powder, salt, cinnamon and nutmeg.
+- In a mixing bowl or food processor, mix together flour, sugar, baking soda, baking powder, salt, cinnamon and nutmeg.

 - With a flat grater, grate the cold butter into the dry mixture, stopping after every tablespoon or so to toss.
 The goal is to distribute the butter evenly.
 Alternatively, you can do this in your food processor.